Perception is subjective.

 Waking Life (2001)

-Plot Summary: A man finds himself in a dream he’s unable to wake from, as he floats series of encounters that make him ultimately question whether he’s actually alive.
+Plot Summary: A man finds himself in a dream he’s unable to wake from, as he floats through a series of encounters that ultimately make him question whether or not he’s actually alive.

 Memorable Quote: “The worst mistake you can make is to think you’re alive, when you’re really just asleep in life’s waiting room.”